minetest-mods/teleport-request/README.md

+##*tps_teleport* is a mod for Minetest game servers.

+##Description:
-[The Pixel Shadow](https://minetest.tv/) game servers have switched "teleport" to "teleport request" which means players must literally request from a player to teleport to them before they will be allowed to do so.
-This prevents malicious users from teleporting to players' private areas where they are working and causing grief, or stealing items from locked chests.
+[The Pixel Shadow](https://minetest.tv/) Minetest game servers have switched from "teleport" to "teleport request" via the *tps_teleport* mod.
+This mod makes it so players must send a request to another player in order to teleport to them.
+Before they will be allowed to do so, the player must accept the request.
+This prevents malicious users from teleporting to players' private areas without their permission.
 It also enhances the overall privacy of our services since if denied teleport, a player must instead travel to the area and "use the front door" so to speak... which might be a locked iron door.

+Players may also teleport to coordinates, however if the area is protected, the teleport will be denied.

 ##Usage: